 Results are immediate, of course, but they will continue to improve as swelling and bruising passes and the scars begin to fade.

-What are the risks involved in breast reduction?
+the potential risks involved in breast reduction

 As with any other surgical procedures, there are certain risks involved in breast reduction surgery.
 Such risks include scarring, breast asymmetry, loss of sensation in the area, and other typical surgical risks, such as bleeding, anesthetic reactions, and infection.
 However, most breast reduction patients are able to recover from the surgery without any serious complications.